robert-westenberger/knowledgebase/frontend-masters-notes/complete-intro-to-react-v6.md

 # Hooks
 * Functions that let you "hook into" React state and lifecycle features from function components.
 * Never put hooks in a for loop, if statement, etc. (only call hooks at the top level)
+* Hooks solves problems formerly solved by HOCs and render props.
 ## useState
 * Lets you use state without writing a class
 * Probably most commonly used hook